-In the event the resident does not grieve the action and the Notice period elapses, or, in the event the resident grieves the action and the Hearing or

-Court results in a recommendation to proceed with the Eviction and the Notice period has elapsed, the Property Manager shall file action with the Court requesting removal of the family and release of the unit (5 Day Unlawful Detainer).
+In the event the resident does not grieve the action and the Notice period elapses, or, in the event the resident grieves the action and the Hearing or Court results in a recommendation to proceed with the Eviction and the Notice period has elapsed, the Property Manager shall file action with the Court requesting removal of the family and release of the unit (5 Day Unlawful Detainer or Writ of Possession).

-In the event the resident does not vacate once the three (3) days have elapsed, the Property Manager shall file for lockout with the appropriate jurisdictional Court.
+In the event the resident does not vacate once the allotted time have elapsed, the Property Manager shall file for lockout with the appropriate jurisdictional Court.